kang1Oh/kang1Oh/README.md

           <br /> interested in art, music, writing, video games, and programming
           <br /> Maybe that explains how I got here.
 Sigh ( – ⌓ – )
           <br />
-          <br /> I then entered the internet, and this is where I've lived ever since (kangteoh19@gmail.com, @saltwithglasses in other SMs).
+          <br /> I then entered the internet, and this is where I've lived ever since (kangteoh19@gmail.com).
           <br />
-          <br /> This is one of the places I found in the internet that's
+          <br /> This is one of the places I found on the internet that's
           <br /> very familiar to me, so now I consider it home.
         </p>
       </dd>